KeivanS/Anharmonic-lattice-dynamics/SCOP8/docs/README.md

 #### How to Install/Compile Code on Windows(UPDATE: vscode)

 1. Install Visual Studio Code (download [here](https://code.visualstudio.com/download)).
 This is the ultimate all-in-one code development environment for Windows.
-Not only it's compatible and can switch with one click among C++, Python, Java, Fortran,...etc, it can also be integrated with Git, MinGW bash, WSL for Linux subsystem, Jupyter Notebook, PDF Reader and more.
+Not only it's compatible and can switch with one click among C++, Python, Java, Fortran,...etc, it can also be integrated with Git, MinGW bash, WSL for Linux subsystem, SSH-remote connection, Jupyter Notebook, PDF Reader and more.
 I strongly recommend using it for coding.

 2. Install the latest MinGW (download [here](https://sourceforge.net/projects/mingw/)).
 I suggest installing it on C drive.
 Notice that you may later need download extra package via 'mingw-get', it's located in C:\MinGW\bin\mingw-get.exe